vpdb/server/README.md

 * Fast [fuzzy search](http://en.wikipedia.org/wiki/Approximate_string_matching)
 * Distinction between fullscreen / desktop / universal (VPX) orientation is fully integrated
 * Multiple releases per game
-* Multiple versions per release, incl changelog
+* Multiple versions per release, incl. changelog
-* Multiple files per version - a version could cover both FS and DT - or VP9 and VPX - or any combination
+* Multiple files per version - a version could cover both FS and DT - or VP9 and VPX - or any other combination
 * Link compatible VP versions to a `.vpt` file
 * Set orientation of a `.vpt` file
 * Set lighting (day, night, linear) of a `.vpt` file
 * Multiple authors per release
 * All authors are owners of the release and can edit / update
-* Acknowledgement field where other contributors can be cross-linked
+* Acknowledgement field where other table contributors can be cross-linked
 * Many media types per file and game
 * Multiple views when listing releases
 * Fancy release upload form to make an author's life as easy as possible